-• Main [Moore County] Campus: To report a crime/emergency, individuals should call 911.

-Sandhills Community College encourages accurate and prompt reporting of incidents.

-- Hoke Center: During hours of operation all crimes/emergencies are to be reported to Hoke Center Security or the Dean of the Hoke Center (910-875-8589).
-After hours, individuals should contact "911." - James H. Garner Center for Community Education in Westmoore: During hours of operation, all crimes/emergencies are to be reported to James H. Garner Center for Community Education in Westmoore Security or the Vice President of Continuing Education and Workforce Development (910-695-3767).
-After hours, individuals should call 911. - Off-Campus Crimes: Students in off-campus classes should follow the same procedures outlined above for reporting crimes.
+- Main [Moore County] Campus: To report a crime/emergency, individuals should call 911.
+Sandhills Community College encourages accurate and prompt reporting of incidents. - Hoke Center: During hours of operation all crimes/emergencies are to be reported to Hoke Center police Officer or the Associate Vice President of the Hoke Center (910-875-8589).
+After hours, individuals should contact "911." - Off-Campus Crimes: Students in off-campus classes should follow the same procedures outlined above for reporting crimes.
 Immured students are encouraged to review and follow emergency procedures specific to their institution of residence.
 After College hours, individuals should call 911.
 Campus Police and Public Safety is to be notified of the details of the incident as soon as possible.